Vilyuy Plateau

 The Vilyuy Plateau (Вилюйское плато) is a mountain plateau in Krasnoyarsk Krai and the Sakha Republic (Yakutia), Siberia, Russia.
 It is a part of the Central Siberian Plateau and it is made up mainly of the upper course section of the Vilyuy River.

 Permafrost thickness up to 1500 m, the largest in the world, was discovered under the Vilyuy Plateau.

 Geography

 The Vilyuy Plateau is located both north and south of the Arctic Circle in northeastern Krasnoyarsk Krai and western Sakha Republic.
 To the southwest it borders Irkutsk Oblast.
 To the north rises the Anabar Plateau, to the west the Syverma Plateau and to the northwest the Putorana Mountains.
 To the east the plateau descends gradually towards the broad Lena River valley and to the southeast it runs into the Central Yakutian Lowland, which leads to the Lena Plateau on the southern side.
 The average height of the Vilyuy Plateau surface is around 700 m and the highest point is a 962 m high unnamed summit.

-The major rivers having their source in the plateau are the Vilyuy, Markha, Olenyok and Ygyatta.
-River Ulakhan-Botuobuya flows across it.
-There are also numerous lakes, including the man-made Vilyuy Reservoir.
+The major rivers having their source in the plateau are the Vilyuy, Markha, Olenyok, Ygyatta and Lakharchana, as well as the Akhtaranda —with the Alymdya and Olguydakh.
+Rivers Ulakhan-Botuobuya, Sen and Chirkuo flow across it.
+There are also numerous lakes, including Suringda and the man-made Vilyuy Reservoir.